 Companies want to gain visibility into personal and corporate-owned devices, including mobile devices.
 Because BYOD devices may not meet security requirements or may be running older software versions prone to vulnerabilities, which are easy targets.
 Being able to see and flag devices without outdated software is critical.

 Today threats come from anywhere and everywhere; attackers use ever-more sophisticated technologies such as hiding in encrypted traffic to evade detection.
 Visibility into devices can stop them in their tracks, aids in detection and response, and raises awareness of risk exposure.
 Getting a clear view of devices can reduce the threat of compromised credentials and devices caused by phishing, malware and other vectors – and helps to meet data regulatory compliance requirements for access security.

 Gaining device visibility is easy to access, simple to use and effective for users and admins, whether you are small company or a global corporation, with Duo's multi-factor authentication.

 ENDPOINT VISIBILITY BASED ON ZERO TRUST

 So long, farewell mobile device management (MDM).
 Duo gives you data on who’s accessing what company applications, where and under what conditions– without requiring any agents on your users’ devices.

 Get Remote Access Without VPN

 Now you can support BYOD and mobile without being tethered to the VPN.
 Identify both corporate IT-managed and personally-owned devices with Duo’s Trusted Endpoints.
-Use existing device management infrastructure to establish and enforce device trust with Duo’s integrations with Active Directory, AirWatch, Google, Jamf, Landesk, MobileIron and Sophos without the need to deploy and manage a complex PKI certificate infrastructure.
+Use existing device management infrastructure to establish and enforce device trust with Duo’s integrations with Microsoft Entra ID, AirWatch, Google, Jamf, Landesk, MobileIron and Sophos without the need to deploy and manage a complex PKI certificate infrastructure.